 .

-Below is a map showing details of everything we did, where we stayed, and the best places we visited.
-There are different layers with different colors for each area we visited.
+Below is a map with details of everything we did during our Norway trip, where we stayed, and the best places we visited.
+There are different layers, each with its own color for the areas we explored.
 The blue line marks the route we drove.

-Save the map to your Google account, so when you plan your next trip to Norway, you'll know where to start. ;-) Here's a blog post where I explain how I plan my trips using Google MyMaps check it out!
+Save the map to your Google account, so when you plan your next trip to Norway, you’ll already know where to start 😉

 .